 End of year lists may abound right now, and be somewhat overwhelming if you already have a towering pile to read – but I like to think it’s a good way of seeing which books are really permeating the common cultural consciousness and of course, the benefit of hindsight allows the real standouts to rise to the forefront of our minds.
 So, without further ado, take a look at our edit of 2018’s best science fiction and fantasy books (in our opinion!)

-When you think of downright hilarious science fiction, it’s got to be Douglas Adams and then perhaps John Scalzi.
-Catherynne M. Valente might be a new addition to that list, thanks to her galactic-Eurovision novel Space Opera.
+When you think of downright hilarious science fiction, Catherynne M. Valente is a new addition to the list of authors that spring to mind, thanks to her galactic-Eurovision novel

 Clever, witty and utterly glam, the book imagines first contact with a galactic civilisation, and joining it being contingent on participating in the ‘Mega-galactic Grand Prix’.
 The only problem is, whichever race scores lowest is annihilated to give that planet a second chance at raising a ‘worthy’ race.

 — ‘Decibel Jones and The Absolute Zeros’ (my favourite member of which is named ‘Oort St. Ultraviolet’!) — and their struggle to get the band back together.
 Full of big ideas and big hair, this is irreverent sci-fi at its best.